Updated on Jun 21, 2019

-WordPress is no doubt one of the greatest Opensource free platforms for building professional and stunningly beautiful websites.
-For the past years this platform become the most used application from countless number of clients.
+WordPress is, without a doubt, one of the best open source free platforms for building professional and stunningly beautiful websites.
+For the past few years, the platform became the most used application for a significant number of clients.

-The installation will require for you to download the mail installation package for the application.
+The installation will require you to download the main installation package for the application.
 It is distributed and available for downloads on the official community WordPress website.

-As soon as you have downloaded the installation archive it is time for you to extract the archive and to check the contents of the installation files.
+As soon as you have downloaded the installation archive, it is time for you to extract it and check the contents of the installation files.

-After the extraction process you will receive a folder named “wordpress”.
-If you access that folder you will be able to see all of the files required for the application to be properly installed.
+After the extraction process, you will end up with a folder named wordpress.
+If you access that folder, you will be able to see all of the files required for the application to be correctly installed.

-What you need to do with these files is to upload them on your hosting account at the desired directory where your application should be accessible at.
-Of course if your application should be accessible directly on your primary domain you should simply put all of the files in the public_html directory.
+What you need to do with these files is to upload them in the directory of your hosting account where your application should be.
+Of course, if you want your website to be accessed via your primary domain, you should put all of the files in the public_html directory.

-The upload method you should use is a simply FTP service login.
-If you are not quite sure how you should use the FTP service for uploading the files please check our FTP tutorial series.
+The upload method you can utilize is a simple FTP service.
+If you are not quite sure how to use an FTP service for uploading files, please check our FTP tutorial series.

-Once you access the FTP service for your account please navigate to the folder you would like the application installed and upload the files using your FTP client options.
+Once you choose an FTP service and connect to the server, navigate to the folder, you have selected for your application.
+Then upload the files using your FTP client's options.

-When all of the files are uploaded in the desired folder it is time for the installation process to begin.
-This can be easily achieved if you access the URL related to the folder in which the WordPress platform should be installed.
-In this particular case this is our public_html folder and in order to access the installation wizard we will need to access the primary domain for our account – example.com.
+When all of the files get uploaded in the desired folder, it is time for the installation process to begin.
+To do that you must access the URL related to the folder in which the WordPress platform should be.
+In this particular case, that will be the public_html folder.
+So, to access the installation wizard, we will need to access the primary domain for our account – example.com.

 As soon as you access the installation wizard you will notice the message that there is no configuration file.
 It is ok and you have not done nothing wrong.
 This warning message is displayed where indeed there is no configuration file for the platform and it normal for the same to be displayed considering the fact that this is new installation.

-Next step is informing you what type of information you will need in order for the installation process to be finished.
-Since WordPress is php/MySQL driven application you will need of course a database.
-If you are not sure how to create a new database and to assign a user to operate with it please check our tutorial on how to create database via cPanel.
+If you are not sure how to create a new database and to assign a user to operate with it, please check our tutorial on "How to Create a Database via cPanel".

-Once you have created a new database and you have assigned a user for the same please click the "Let's go!" button in order for the installation process to continue.
+Once you have created a new database and you have assigned a user for the same, please click the "Let's go!" button for the installation process to continue.

-On the next page you will need to fill all of the database information you have in order for the platform to use a database.
+On the next page, you will need to fill all the database data fields for the platform to use a database.

-As soon as you fill all of the required information please press the “Submit” button so the installation process can continue with the next step.
+As soon as you fill all the required information please press the Submit button so the installation process can continue with the next step.

-On the next page you will need to fill the required fields in order for the installation process to be finalized.
+On the following page, you will need to fill the required fields for the completion of the installation process.

-The next screen will inform you that the installation process was properly finished and that you should now login into the admin area of your web-site by pressing the “Log In” button.
+The next screen will inform you that the installation process has finished correctly.
+So you should now login into the admin area of your website by pressing the login button.